Chenwangxing/FFNet/README.md

 We provide here the results of our model prediction error tests in the UNIV scenario with and without noise.
 **The proposed method can effectively resist the influence of noise!**
+We will provide the specific test code immediately after the first review is completed.

 **************************************************
 Model being tested are: ['./checkpoints/FFNet/univ']